Top 10 Things to Consider Before Writing a Will

 You can prepare an enduring power of attorney when you prepare your will.

 Options for writing a will

-There are two main options for writing your legally binding will – with assistance from a professional will writer or by using a do-it-yourself kit.
+There are two main options for writing your legally binding will – with assistance from a professional will writer or by using our guided online platform.

 If your circumstances are complex, you should take advantage of the expertise of a will writer.

 State Trustees, the organisation that writes most wills for Victorians, have will writing services throughout Victoria serviced by professional will writers.
 View all our locations here.

 This article was written by Leigh Cunningham, State Trustees Will Writer and Alicia Foreman, State Trustees Content Marketing Specialist.

 - Will asset list template

 We're here to help you every step of the way